ansibleguy/infra_haproxy/README.md

 * **Tip:** You can increase the amount of available `track-sc`'s by setting the global setting [tune.stick-counters](https://docs.haproxy.org/2.8/configuration.html#3.2-tune.stick-counters).
 This can be useful in environments with complex rate-limit setups.

+* **Note:** You can define the `basic_auth.users` in the backend-section to enforce a password-prompt before accessing your application.
+OAuth-Proxy support will be added later on.

 ### GeoIP